Code of Practice for Research Degree Candidature and Supervision 2024-25

 7.9 Faculties should ensure that research students have access to suitable in-house or external training in transferable skills.
 Training programmes should enable research students to:

 8.1 It is the research student’s responsibility, with appropriate guidance from the supervisory team, to observe due ethical standards in the design, conduct and reporting of the research (see also section 11 of this Code (Responsibilities of the Research Student)).
 Ethical considerations must be addressed in all research and, where required, approval must be sought under the University's Ethics Policy.
 That Policy, and other related documents, can be accessed on the Governance section of the University website.
+A preliminary assessment of the requirements for ethical approval must be completed within three months of entry to a research degree programme, or within three months of the beginning of the research stage of a taught doctorate.
 Research students should receive formal training in research ethics to help them to understand both the formal mechanisms for gaining ethical approval for their research and the intellectual debates surrounding research ethics.
 It should be recognised that research students may arrive with a particular cultural perspective regarding research ethics and sensitivity may be needed to ensure that a shared view is arrived at through training.
 Research students should be aware that research carried out without the necessary ethical approval will not be accepted for assessment.
-Research students should refer to the Academic Integrity Regulations for further information.
+All ethical approval, including that provided by external bodies, must be registered on the University's portal prior to the research commencing at Southampton.
+Research students should refer to the Regulations Governing Academic Responsibility and Conduct for further information.

 Initial candidature